Cover your work area with butcher paper or newspaper. Spills or drips are most times

 Step 9 - Test your color

 Slowly pour the wax into the molds making sure to fill them completely.
 If you pour too quickly, it may cause bubbles to form on top of the wax.
 The wax should be poured level with the top of the molds.
 After filling the desired amount of votive cups, there should be some wax left in your pouring pot.
 You will need this wax for the second pour.
-If you are using auto wick pins, let the wax cool completely which may take about 2 hours and you can skip steps 13 and 14.
+If you are using the votive wick pins, let the wax cool completely which may take about two hours and you can skip steps 12 and 13.

 Once they are completely set, you are ready to remove the candles from the molds.
 If they have been left to fully cool, they should easily remove from the mold by pulling on the wick pin or wick.
 If you are having trouble removing them, you can put them in the freezer for about 5 minutes to help the wax release from the mold.
-If you still have trouble after putting them in the freezer, you can put them back in the freezer for an additional 5 minutes.
-Be sure not to leave them in the freezer for too long or your candles will crack, and they could fall apart when removed from the mold.
+If you still have trouble after putting them in the freezer for 5 minutes, you can put them back in the freezer for an additional 5 minutes.
+Be sure not to leave them in the freezer for too long or your candles can crack, and they could fall apart when removed from the mold.